damianperera/openwrt-rpi/README.md

 - Flash the `openwrt.img.gz` file using the RPi Imager onto your SD card

   ![Screen Recording 2021-06-06 at 12 13 04 PM (6)](https://user-images.githubusercontent.com/15967502/120920902-7478e580-c6c1-11eb-9b62-d4041fcac34d.gif)
-- Connect your RPi's onboard Ethernet port to your main network router and boot it up - wait for the initial setup to complete (5-7 mins)
+- Connect your RPi's onboard Ethernet port to your main network router's LAN port and boot up the RPi - wait for the initial setup to complete (5-7 mins)
 - Obtain the IP address of the RPi using your main network (WAN) router and use it to connect to the LuCi Web Interface over your preferred browser.
-You can also connect to LuCi via the WiFi access point created by OpenWrt by heading over to `192.168.1.1`.
+You can also connect to LuCi via the WiFi access point created by OpenWrt by heading over to `192.168.1.1`

 ## Default Credentials <sup>[2](#recommendations)</sup>
 - **LuCi Web Interface:**